 - (a) Reserve established to support the organisational change process of the Council. - (b) Reserve created to fund the Council's expenditure in future years to maintain and develop the infrastructure of the District. - (c) Reserve to fund specific expenditure (see individual lines) in required years. - (d) Reserve created from grant income to cover changes in legislation in relation to personal search fee income.
 The purpose of the reserve is to provide support to the Council towards expenditure lawfully incurred or to be incurred as a result of removal of the ability to charge fees for personal searches. - (e) Reserves created to fund expenditure on delayed projects.
-See individual lines - (f) Reserve to hold unused Asset Management budget so that the planned work can be funded as required. - (g) Reserve created to help fund the Council's future Pension contribution requirements due to increases in rates. - (h) Reserve to fund projects including Community sports Network and Free Swimming Programme. - (i) Reserve to fund projects including community safety and neighbourhood panels. - (j) Reserve to fund projects including the improvement plan and community projects. - (k) Reserve to fund projects including shopmobility and Littleport Station car park. - (I) Reserve to fund projects including child protocol and Travellers sites. - (m) Reserve to fund future costs such as insurance. - (n) Reserve to fund future developments in revenues and benefits service provision - (o) Reserve to fund refurbishment of reception area.
+See individual lines - (f) Reserve to hold unused Asset Management budget so that the planned work can be funded as required. - (g) Reserve created to help fund the Council's future Pension contribution requirements due to increases in rates. - (h) Reserve to fund projects including Community sports Network and Free Swimming Programme. - (i) Reserve to fund projects including community safety, neighbourhood panels and LPSA. - (j) Reserve to fund projects including the improvement plan and community projects. - (k) Reserve to fund projects including shopmobility and Littleport Station car park. - (I) Reserve to fund projects including child protocol and Travellers sites. - (m) Reserve to fund future costs such as insurance. - (n) Reserve to fund future developments in revenues and benefits service provision including the Council's scheme for the localisation of council tax support. - (o) Reserve to fund refurbishment of reception area. - (p) Reserve to fund future projects to benefit the District.
+This is funded by S106 contributions and is the balance left of the Contributions received that have no outstanding conditions. - (g) Reserve created from New Homes Bonus received in 2011/12 which is to be used in 2012/13. - (r) Reserve created from grant received and overall underspends to fund the costs of homelessness. - (s) Reserve created to hold any surplus from the Building Control function to be used solely on Building Control in any year that has a deficit. - (t) Reserve created to hold the surplus savings achieved above the required targets in the 4 Year savings plan.
+These will be used in later years to fund the savings still required over the period of the plan.